 This film festival is made by activists for activists and sits apart from the hundreds of festivals around the world by leaving you inspired and motivated to go out and make a difference in your community and the world.

-When: Thursday, January 23, 2020, 7 pm, with an opening reception starting at 6:00 pm
+When: Thursday, October 22, 2020, 7 pm, with an opening reception Zoom call for our Citizens Action Hub starting at 6 pm

 Share: Share the Facebook event and/or poster with your friends who might be interested!